 - 131 pedestrians aged 65 and older killed and injured.

-If you plan on driving in San Francisco, you can reduce your chances of a pedestrian accident by avoiding the most populated roads in the city.
-According to an interactive map by the San Francisco Department of Public Health, these are the ten areas with the greatest high-injury corridors, or the highest risk of pedestrian injury:
+If you plan on walking or driving in San Francisco, you can reduce your chances of a pedestrian collision by avoiding the most populated roads in the city.
+According to an interactive map by the San Francisco Department of Public Health, these are the ten areas with the greatest personal injury risk for pedestrians:

 - Sacramento Street and Stockton Street